Undergraduate Academic Program

 UCSC students are informed annually of the federal Family Educational Rights and Privacy Act (FERPA) and its provisions.
 This act, which the institution follows, was designed to protect the privacy of education records and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students also have the right to file complaints with the Family Educational Rights and Privacy Act Office concerning alleged failures by the institution to comply with the act.

 UCSC policy explains in detail the procedures to be used by the institution for compliance with the provisions of the act.
-FERPA guidelines are available in The Navigator, the student handbook.
+FERPA guidelines are available at Privacy of Student Records.
 The full text of the University of California policies applying to the Disclosure of Information from Student Records is online: registrar.ucsc.edu/records/disclosure/index.html.

 Questions concerning the Family Educational Rights and Privacy Act may be referred to the Office of the Registrar, 190 Hahn Student Services Building.